DaneWeber/presentations/PsychologicalSafety/PsychologicalSafety.md

 Software development is a team activity.
 Our teammates matter.

-How we communicate and work together matters.
+How we communicate and learn together matters.

 We need to enable every team member to fully engage without fear.

+### Survey

+Let's take an anonymous survey to gather some data on where we are now with psychological safety.

+The survey is based on [Amy Edmondson's](https://www.ted.com/speakers/amy_edmondson) research.

 ## Niko Niko

 ![niko niko calendar from https://www.agilealliance.org/glossary/nikoniko/](https://www.agilealliance.org/wp-content/uploads/2015/12/Niko-NikoCalendar.png)

+Hypothesized benefits:

+- Spark conversations about why someone is down: human interaction.
+- Notice poor morale earlier and do something to improve.
+- Spot trends or patterns that may inspire changes.